The St. Regis Mexico City: Important Details

 The initial project (and official name) is Freedom Tower, but it is now commonly known as the St. Regis Tower.

 Because of the high seismic activity observed in Mexico city, prior to its construction, a highly advanced seismic engineering study was conducted.
 This allowed the designers to isolate it properly and protect the building from the common earthquakes that happen in the city.

 To do this, the structure is anchored to the surface of the earth and supported by 225 concrete piles, which penetrate to a depth of 55 meters passing the marshy land into firmer ground.
 The building is also equipped with 65 seismic shock absorbers.
 With this, it can withstand an earthquake up to 8.5 degrees on the Richter scale.
-On April 13, 2007 it withstood an earthquake of 6.3 on the Richter scale.
+On April 13, 2007, it withstood an earthquake of 6.3 on the Richter scale.
 Also, in June 2009 another one of 6.4 intensity on the Richter scale.

 The tower can also resist winds up to 257 kilometers per hour.
 The glass panes used to build it have a thickness of 2.3 centimeters.

-There are only 13 St. Regis Hotel & Residences in the world.
-The tower is now one of the safest skyscraper in the world along with: Mayor Tower, Pemex Executive Tower, Mexico World Trade Center, Latinamerican Tower, HSBC Tower, Mexicana Airlines Tower, Tower Insignia and Lomas Tower.
-Axis is in the middle of the triangle of the three tallest skyscrapers of downtown Mexico City that are 'Torre Mayor', 'Torre Ejecutiva Pemex "and" Torre Latinoamericana ".
-Note that the Freedom Tower skyscraper is one of the newest additions to Paseo de la Reforma Avenue along with, Edificio Reforma 222 Torre 1, Reforma 222 Financial Center, Magenta Tower, HSBC Tower, Edificio Reforma 243, Florence Tower, and Reforma Tower.